schnnmbr/plugins/feature-a-page-widget/readme.txt

 See the [FAQ page](https://wordpress.org/plugins/feature-a-page-widget/faq/) for links to code snippets and answers to common requests.

+**IMPORTANT: Feature a Page Widget 2.0 changes to a new template override system.
+Sites using an old template should still work with existing widgets but can't take advantage of new options or add new widgets.**

 = Tell Me How to Make The Plugin Better =

 * [Vote on the options](http://mrwweb.com/feature-a-page-widget-plugin-wordpress/#gform_wrapper_5) you'd like to see in future versions of the plugin.